Learn the Best Ways (and Reasons) to Freeze Wine

 Uses for Leftover Wine

 Use your leftover wine to make your own wine vinegar.
 You’ll need a full bottle to get your vinegar started, but after that, the occasional splash of wine from the bottom of the bottle is all that’s needed to keep it going.
+Start one batch for red wine and one for white, and you’ll never have to buy either type of vinegar again.

 And vinegar is just one of the many things that you can make.
 Use your leftover wine to make wine jelly, delicious marinades, salad dressings, and so many other things.